Yggdroot/indentLine/README.md

 ## Installation
 To install the plugin just put plugin files in your ~/.vim (linux) or ~/vimfiles (Windows).

-## Setting custom line colors
+## Setting custom indentLines
-For gvim, hi Conceal guifg=(color you like) guibg=NONE

-For vim, hi Conceal ctermfg=(color you like) ctermbg=NONE
+You can change the color of indentLines:<br/>
+for vim, you can set g:indentLine_color_term in your vimrc, e.g. let g:indentLine_color_term = 239(any color you like),<br/>
+for gvim, you can set g:indentLine_color_gui in your vimrc, e.g. let g:indentLine_color_gui = '#A4E57E'(any color you like)

-You can change indentline char by youself. change this variable: let g:indentLine_char = 'c';
+You can change indentLine char by youself.<br/>
-'c' can be any ascii character you like, you can also use '¦', '┆'and '│' to display more beautiful lines, but this only aplies to file whose encoding is utf-8
+change this variable: let g:indentLine_char = 'c'; 'c' can be any ascii character you like, you can also use '¦', '┆'and '│' to display more beautiful lines, but this only aplies to file whose encoding is utf-8

 ##Self promotion